 As part of NMD4C Dr. Campbell is implementing innovations for the Canadian Neuromuscular Disease Registry that facilitate data sharing and patient engagement.
 He will also be developing a research curriculum and clinical trial network.

-McInnis, C, Solana Garcia, MJ, Widjaja, E, Frndova, H, Van Huyse, J, Guerguerian, AM et al..
-Magnetic Resonance Imaging Findings are Associated with Long-term Global Neurological Function or Death Following Traumatic Brain Injury in Critically Ill Children.
+McInnis, C, Garcia, MJS, Widjaja, E, Frndova, H, Huyse, JV, Guerguerian, AM et al..
+Magnetic Resonance Imaging Findings Are Associated with Long-Term Global Neurological Function or Death after Traumatic Brain Injury in Critically Ill Children.
 J Neurotrauma.
 2021.
 PMID:33787327

 Almobarak, S, Hu, J, Langdon, KD, Ang, LC, Campbell, C. α-tropomyosin gene (TPM3) mutation in an infant with nemaline myopathy.
 Clin Case Rep. 2021.9 (3)1672-1676 PMID:33768912